nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > 💡 **Pro Tip:**
 >
-> Indexes will when the current list view changes!
+> Indexes will change when the current list view changes!
 >
 > Ensure that the index supplied is accurate to the current view.